5 ways to use company culture to strengthen your small business

 Small businesses are collaborative by nature.
 Every person plays a significant role in keeping business moving at speed, and teamwork is crucial to success.
 You probably don’t need a study to tell you why feeling a sense of belonging to a team is important–as humans, we are hardwired for connection.
 In the workplace, closer relationships translate to higher levels of satisfaction, less stress, more happiness, and more loyalty, just to name a few mental and emotional perks (and yes, occasional catered lunches help, too).

-How to build company culture into your small business
+How to build company culture and strengthen your small business

 The path to achieving a thriving company culture is different for everyone, but here are some things that have worked for us.
 These five tips have not only helped define our culture, but have also become some of our greatest differentiators.